aetherscry/ethics_fall2025_jackson/_casestudy/casestudy_tools.md

 ## Adobe's Power Trip

 Adobe’s backlash with AI having full access to “view” and “scan” the work made with their software.
-Only after backlash did they “clarify”
+Only after backlash did they “clarify.”

+They posted a blog post with a few clarifications to what they meant by the privacy policy.
+Although, when highlighting what they updated, they didn't actually change much.
+- Only a few changes to the text itself were made.
+- The content itself didn't change much.

 ## Image Generation vs. Artists